 A Will can last indefinitely but in practice they will need to be rewritten later in life as circumstances change.
 In most countries a will is invalidated by marriage.
 This means that unless a new one is written the laws of intestacy will apply.
 This is not the case upon divorce with an ex-partner often retaining a claim unless a new will is made.

 It is usual to write new Wills after the birth of a first child (which can include provision for any future children) and at retirement, but requirement depends on your situation.

 How do I go about getting a will?

-Once you have decided to go ahead, you have to complete a questionnaire and then the lawyers can start preparing your wills.
+Once you have decided to go ahead, you have to complete a questionnaire and then the lawyers can start preparing your Wills but you do not have to have additional meetings with them as we will oversee the process.
 Note that there is no charge for the initial meeting to discuss options and requirements.

 What else do I need to consider?

 The majority of expats would prefer that Sharia law did not apply to their assets and want to make financial provision for their spouse and children.
 As bank accounts in the UAE are frozen in the event of the death of any account-holder steps should be taken to ensure that the remaining spouse is not without access to money.